aaron-grau/curic/react/demos/fruit_stand_react_app/README.md

 # Fruit Stand App

-Basic Redux app with a `reducer`, actions and `store`.
+A basic Redux app with a `store`, `reducer` and actions.
 No React components.

 ---
 Let's look at and run the code that you just walked through in our Redux store